Home » All Recipes » Drinks » Cool And Refreshing Paloma Mocktail

 Expert Tips

-• Balance to taste: Grapefruit can vary in sweetness.
+• Grapefruit can vary in sweetness.
 Start with less syrup and adjust after tasting.

-• Try creative twists: Add a splash of coconut water for tropical vibes, muddle a few raspberries for color, or mix in a dash of chili powder for a subtle kick.
+• Add a splash of coconut water for tropical vibes or muddle a few fresh raspberries for color during the summer.

-• Turn it into a slushy: Blend the mocktail with crushed ice for a slushy, summer-ready treat.
+• Pour the mocktail over crushed ice instead of cubes for a slushy, summer-ready treat.

 Two tall glasses of grapefruit cocktail with ice, garnished with lime slices, rosemary sprigs, and paper straws.